Diocese of Phoenix: 1800 to 1900

 The first Catholic church in Phoenix, the Church of the Immaculate Conception of the Blessed Virgin Mary, was dedicated in 1881.
 It would remain the only parish in the city until 1924.
 Also in 1881, the first Catholic church was constructed in Tempe; it would be replaced in 1903 by Old St. Mary's Church.
 The first Catholic church in Flagstaff, First Nativity, was dedicated in 1888.

-Sacred Heart Church in Prescott was finished in 1894.
+In 1892, a contingent of the Sisters of Mercy arrived in Phoenix to open a school.
+Realizing that the community had many people suffering from tuberculosis, they also opened a sanitarium.Sacred Heart Church in Prescott was finished in 1894.
+The Sisters of Mercy in 1895 converted their sanitarium into St. Joseph Hospital.
+Today it is St. Joseph's Hospital and Medical Center.

 1900 to 2000

-Our Lady of Perpetual Help (OLPH), known as the Old Adobe Mission, was constructed by Mexican Catholics in the 1910s; it is the oldest Catholic church in Scottsdale.
+Our Lady of Perpetual Help, known as the Old Adobe Mission, was constructed by Mexican Catholics in the 1910s; it is the oldest Catholic church in Scottsdale.

 Pope Paul VI erected the Diocese of Phoenix in 1969, taking its territory from the Dioceses of Tucson and Gallup.
 The pope appointed Auxiliary Bishop Edward A. McCarthy from the Archdiocese of Cincinnati as the first bishop of Phoenix.
-In 1976, McCarthy became coadjutor archbishop of the Archdiocese of Miami.
+In 1976, McCarthy was named coadjutor archbishop of the Archdiocese of Miami.

 The second bishop of Phoenix was Auxiliary Bishop James Rausch from the Diocese of St. Cloud, named by Paul VI in 1977.
 On occasion, he would celebrate mass in orange groves to accommodate undocumented migrants who were afraid to travel to a church in a city.
 Rausch died in 1981.

-To replace Rausch, Pope John Paul II appointed Monsignor Thomas J. O'Brien from Tucson in 1981.
+To replace Rausch, Pope John Paul II appointed Thomas J. O'Brien from Tucson in 1981.
 During his tenure, O'Brien earned a reputation as a successful fundraiser, builder of schools, and advocate for the poor.
 He was also instrumental in persuading John Paul II and Mother Teresa to visit Phoenix in the late 1980s.
 In 2003, a week after O'Brien fatally struck a pedestrian in a hit and run incident, he resigned as bishop of Phoenix.

-The next bishop of Phoenix was Bishop Thomas Olmsted of the Diocese of Lincoln, named by John Paul II in 2003.
+His successor was Thomas Olmsted, previously bishop of the Diocese of Lincoln.